 Statistics revealed that “commercial road transport and shipping account for 30 and 10 percent of transportation CO2 emissions worldwide, respectively.”

-Many eCommerce businesses have already shown their willingness to embrace practices like biodegradable packaging, paperless payments, and using recyclable supplies.
+Many eCommerce businesses are willing to embrace practices like biodegradable packaging, paperless payments, and recyclable supplies.

 In the upcoming days, eCommerce retailers should also take the responsibility for a greener supply chain and adopt sustainability.